WestDRI/wgpages/content/julia20230420/julia-03-threads-slow-series.md

 With one thread I measured 2.838 s.
 The runtime stayed essentially the same (now we are using `atomic_add()`) which makes sense: with one thread there is no waiting for the variable to be released.

+- With 2 threads, I measured XXX -- let's discuss!
+Is this what we expected?
-With four threads, I measured 5.261 s -- let's discuss!
+- With 4 threads, I measured YYY -- let's discuss!
 Is this what we expected?

 > ### <font style="color:blue">Exercise "Threads.2"</font>
 > Let's run the previous exercise as a batch job with `sbatch`.  **Hint**: you will need to go to the login